*This post contains affiliate links.

-What is transfer tape?
+What is Cricut transfer tape?

 Transfer tape helps you get your cut vinyl from A to B without falling out of place AND allows you to make sure everything is placed in a straight line.
 This is especially helpful for lettering.
 Nobody wants crooked letters, am I right?!
 It comes in a sheet that is usually clear but has lines in a grid pattern on it.
 The grid is what helps you keep your design straight.

-Okay, so let’s get started.
+Okay, let’s get started.

-Easy tutorial on how to use transfer tape:
+How to use Cricut transfer tape:

-Remove the liner from your tape.
+Next, remove the liner from your tape.
 Hold it steady, sticky side down.